-The Department of Business offers minors in Business Administration, Economics, and Family Business and Entrepreneurship.
-Our faculty also teaches courses and shares advising for the inter-disciplinary minor in Data Analytics Minor.
-See the Data Analytics Center website for more details.
+The Department of Business offers minors in Business Administration, Economics, Family Business and Entrepreneurship, and Finance.
+Our faculty also teaches courses and shares advising for two inter-disciplinary minors Data Analytics and Arts Administration.
+See the Data Analytics Center website at www.etown.edu/centers/data-analytics/index.aspx for more details.

 The Department of Business participates in the College's Honors in the Discipline Program.
 Business majors are allowed to overload up to 20 credits in one semester, without paying an overload fee, only in the case that they decide to pursue an Honors in the Discipline project taken for credit.
 Conducting an HID project is a significant learning opportunity for seniors who have excelled in the curriculum to conduct research resulting in publication in the proceedings from the Annual Student Conference in Business and Economics at Elizabethtown College.
 Invitations for the program are sent in April of each year.
+Students who are invited and accept to pursue an HID project should enroll in the BA 400 Senior Project in Business course in their senior year; it is suggested that they enroll for 2 (two) credits in Fall and 2 (two) credits in Spring.